We recently got back from WordCamp Bucharest where our team members switched various hats:

 Building brand awareness

-The plugin is still in its early stage of growth and it was perfectly normal for the attendees to be curious about it, test it, break it and raise questions because most of them did not hear about it before prior to this event.
+The plugin is still in its early stages of growth and it was absolutely normal for the attendees to be curious about it, test it, (even break it) and raise questions.
+For most of them, this was the first time they heard about the plugin.

 This curiosity mixed with the fact that TranslatePress has a completely different approach from all other translation solutions (more on that later), plus the fact that our pop-up banner had a fairly large size, encouraged people to visit our booth.